on2k23nm/on2k23nm.github.io/_posts/2025-06-08-Design-Patterns.markdown

 - [**Factory Method**](./Design-Patterns-Factory-Method.html): Our first deep dive!
 This is your go-to pattern when a class can't anticipate the type of objects it needs to create.
 You'll define an interface for creating an object but let subclasses decide which class to instantiate.

-- **Abstract Factory:** The factory of factories.
+- [**Abstract Factory**](./Design-Patterns-Abstract-Factory.html): The factory of factories.
 We'll explore how to create *families* of related objects without specifying their concrete classes.
 Think of a UI toolkit that needs to create a set of widgets for either Windows or macOS.

 - **Builder:** Your solution for constructing complex objects step-by-step.
 The Builder pattern allows you to produce different types and representations of an object using the same construction code.
 Perfect for building a detailed user profile or a complex database query.